Beauty Blogs

 1. Liquid Foundation

-Liquid foundations are versatile and suitable for most skin types.
-They offer various finishes, from dewy to matte, and provide buildable coverage.
+• Offers various finishes, from dewy to matte, and provides buildable coverage.

 Best for: All skin types, depending on the formula.